dkilcy/saltstack-base/notes/setup-salt.md

  salt '*' test.ping
  ```

+11. Repeat for all other machines in the network designated as Salt minions.

+#### Post-Install Setup

-11. Update the local minion with the pillar data as root user.
+1. Update the local minion with the pillar data as root user.

  ```bash
  salt '*' saltutil.refresh_pillar
  ```

-12. Set the grains for the Salt master:
+2. Set the grains for the Salt master:

  ```bash
  salt 'workstation*' grains.setvals "{'saltstack-base':{'role':'master'}}"
  ```
-13. Set the grains for all the Salt minions:
+3. Set the grains for all the Salt minions:

  ```bash
  salt 'controller*' grains.setvals "{'saltstack-base':{'role':'minion'}}"